-Educators can apply for the School Visit Program.
+Educators and Community Leaders can apply for the Reading Rally Program.

-When Malcolm visits a school, every child in the school must receive a copy of the Magician's Hat.
+When Malcolm visits a school or community organization, every child in the school or organization must receive a copy of the Magician's Hat.
 In addition to sharing his love of reading, Malcolm is very committed to getting books in the hands and homes of young readers, especially those children who would not otherwise receive a book.
-This has become an important part of his schools visits.
+This has become an important part of his Reading Rally program.
 He wants to be able to tell the students that everyone will have a book to take home.

 - Books are $17.99 plus shipping.
-Schools are given a 20% discount for all student books.The school program lasts for 1 hour with a 30-minute donor appreciation reception immediately following.
+Schools and organizations are given a 20% discount for all student books.The Reading Rally program lasts for 1 hour with a 30-minute donor appreciation reception immediately following.
 Students´ books are not autographed, and are shipped directly from the printer.
-Donor and Teacher Books can be purchased the day of the school visit and will be autographed the day of the school visit during the donor appreciation reception.
+Donors and Educators can purchase autographed books the day of the Reading Rally during the donor appreciation reception.

-- Read with Malcolm provides the school with an introductory video of Malcolm and brings a Magician to perform for the children as part of the 1-hour student visit.
+- Read with Malcolm provides the school or organization with an introductory video of Malcolm and brings a Magician to perform for the children as part of the 1-hour Reading Rally.
 The expense for the Magician is paid for by RWM.
 Additionally, RWM sends at least 2-3 staff members to assist with the program and social media for the event.
 A minimum book order of 400 books within 1 hour of Malcolm’s primary residence will not require an appearance fee or travel expenses.

-- We encourage schools to work with community partners to assist with the cost of the books.
+- We encourage schools and organizations to work with community partners to assist with the cost of the books.
 If your school is a Title I school with 90% of the students participating in a free/reduced lunch program, you can apply for a Share the Magic Foundation Matching Grant.
 Information and applications for the Matching Grant are available on this website under Programs/Matching Grant.